 In light of recent news and many stepping up for change, we wanted to give some actionable advice to help others during this time to prevent racism or inequality in the workplace.
-I sat down with Dean Delpeache, expert in diversity and inclusion at Fiix Software in Canada, to get his thoughts on where companies can and should focus going forward.

 “This is years of this problem,” says Dean.
 “The first thing that is needed is acknowledgement.
 Acknowledge the problem for internal employees.
 As much as companies are advocating externally, you also need to commit to a plan to improve equity for all employees.
 The goal being to create better programs for racialized and marginalized employees especially.”